-Total estimated withdrawal of water from wells in Tooele Valley in 2001 was about 21,000 acre-feet, which is 3,000 acre-feet less than for 2000 and 4,000 acre-feet less than the average annual withdrawal for 1991-2000 (tables 2 and 3).
-The decrease in withdrawals was mostly the result of decreased withdrawals for irrigation.
-Withdrawal for public supply was about 6,900 acre-feet, which is 2,400 acre-feet more than the withdrawal for 2000.
-Withdrawal for irrigation in 2001 was about 12,700 acre-feet, which is 4,900 acre-feet less than was reported for 2000.
+Total estimated withdrawal of water from wells in Tooele Valley in 2002 was about 21,000 acre-feet, which is the same as in 2001 and 3,000 acre-feet less than the average annual withdrawal for 1992-2001 (tables 2 and 3).
+Withdrawal for irrigation was about 12,100 acre-feet, which is 600 acre-feet less than the withdrawal for 2001.
+Withdrawal for public supply was about 7,100 acre-feet, which is 200 acre-feet more than the withdrawal for 2001.

-The location of wells in Tooele Valley in which the water level was measured during March 2002 is shown in figure 11.
+The location of wells in Tooele Valley in which the water level was measured during March 2003 is shown in figure 11.
 The relation of the water level in selected observation wells to cumulative departure from average annual precipitation at Tooele and to annual withdrawal from wells is shown in figure 12.
-Precipitation during 2001 at Tooele was 17.35 inches, 1.08 inches less than in 2000 and 0.50 inch less than the average annual precipitation for 1936-2001.
+Precipitation during 2002 at Tooele was about 12.7 inches, which is about 4.7 inches less than in 2001 and about 5.1 inches less than the average annual precipitation for 1936-2002.

-Water levels in wells in Tooele Valley generally declined from March 2000 to March 2002.
+Water levels in wells in Tooele Valley generally declined from March 2000 to March 2003.
 The decline in water levels is probably the result of less-than-average precipitation.

 Figure 11.
-Location of wells in Tooele Valley in which the water level was measured during March 2002.
+Location of wells in Tooele Valley in which the water level was measured during March 2003.